zk4/vimrc/readme.md

 Just my personal config for vim.

-Not a IDE fan.
+Not an IDE fan.
 No fancy stuff.
 Try use as little plugins as possible.

-I would stick to vimscript for a long time.
+Should stick to vimscript instead of lua for a long time.
+The community is totally splited between nvim and vim.
+What a tragedy.

 And I do not like the all in one IDE-like vim config at all.

-Open file in a blink.
+What only matters:
+- AutoCompletion
+	- snippets
+	- LSP  (LSP)
+- contextual comments
+- finding stuff

 ``` bash